aishamohammad01/Digitaley_Drive_Capstone_Project/README.md

 The project aimed to achieve two primary objectives:

 Answer the ten pre-defined survey questions related to employee satisfaction:
-Do I know what is expected of me at work?
-At work, I have the opportunity to do what I do best every day.
-In the last seven days, I have received recognition or praise for doing good work.
-(Additional 7 questions related to employee experience) Generate additional insights from the data beyond the pre-defined questions.
+Generate additional insights from the data beyond the pre-defined questions.
 ## Data Preprocessing